Lane Thomas Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- His last time out came on Saturday against the Boston Red Sox, when the right-hander tossed six innings, surrendering five earned runs while allowing six hits.
+- The right-hander last appeared on Sunday against the Boston Red Sox, when he threw 2 1/3 innings, allowing five earned runs while giving up 10 hits.

+- The 36-year-old has a 5.82 ERA and 6.6 strikeouts per nine innings across 14 games this season, while giving up a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.